IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/MVP/MVP+Makefile.md

 # Indicates whether the extension is relocatable, allowing it to be moved to a different location
 relocatable = true
 ```

+For more detailed information on Control Files, you can refer to the [PostgreSQL documentation on Control Files](https://www.postgresql.org/docs/current/extend-extensions.html#id-1.8.3.20.11).

 ### Step 3: Create the Extension SQL File
 - Create a file named "my_extension--1.0.0.sql".